 Calling all readers!
 Join The Children’s Museum of Cleveland’s Educators as we stop by the Cleveland Botanical Garden for Nature Tales Story Time every Thursday at 11:00 am in the Hershey Children’s Garden (weather permitting) or the Eleanor Squire Library.

 Families are encouraged to stop in as we listen to nature-inspired stories, sing songs, and make a craft!

-All activities included with paid Museum admission or Museum membership.
+All activities are included with paid admission or membership to the Cleveland Botanical Garden.

 Leaving University Circle: We closed our University Circle location on January 3rd and planning and fundraising are underway for our new future home in Midtown, just three miles away.
 We anticipate opening Phase I of our future museum in 2017.

 A Museum Without Walls for Now: While we are working on the renovation of our future home, we will continue to bring entertaining and educational experiences to your children.
 Join us for Museum Without Walls!